Bandwidth/bandwidth.github.io/guides/callbacks/callbacks.md

 Essentially, if you have basic authentication enabled for a webhook, Bandwidth will send a request with no authorization header attached and expect a 401 response that includes a `WWW-AUTHENTICATE` header containing a challenge.
 Once received, Bandwidth will send a second request that includes the authorization header and webhook body.

-Bandwidth uses basic authentication, so an example of that header could look like this:
+Bandwidth uses basic authentication, so an example of that header could look like `WWW-AUTHENTICATE: Basic realm=""`.

-`WWW-AUTHENTICATE: Basic realm=""`

-It is important to note that if the `WWW-AUTHENTICATE` header is not received alongside the 401 response, Bandwidth will not try a second response including the authorization header.
+It is important to note that if the `WWW-AUTHENTICATE` header is not received alongside the 401 response, Bandwidth will not try a second request and your the callback will not be received by your server.
 More information about this pracice can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).